Florida SIRS Requirements (2026)

 - Regulatory action from DBPR, including investigations and possible penalties.

 - Difficulty obtaining or renewing property insurance, especially in the private market.
+Insurers are actively using SIRS compliance as an underwriting factor, and non-compliant buildings face premium surcharges or denial of coverage.

 - Increased exposure to personal liability for directors if they knowingly disregard statutory safety and funding requirements.
+Board members have a fiduciary duty under Florida law, and failure to comply with SIRS mandates can be treated as a breach of that duty.

 Practical Compliance Checklist for Florida Condo Boards